 * When I compose new interactive media projects exposing REAL musical instruments against their VIRTUAL 3D representations, I am seeking new forms of creative expression across those intersections.
 Fair enough!
 However, if we look deeper, these works are also designed to target more complex questions such as, who we really are?, are we living in a virtual simulation?
 What constitutes 'our Real'?

 * As part of the S.LOW Projekt Berlin (2010) we invited 34 people across disciplines to respond to the concepts of slow and low (in methodologies, education, technology, environment, vocabulary and grammar).
 Interestingly, many answers converged on questioning if at the current speed of global growth, progress could be really sustainable or not; we have an intrinsic desire to anticipate where is the human specie leading to and what's next new thing that we have not yet anticipated.

 I often find ways to build passion between my service in Higher Education in the UK (research/ teaching interactive music and game-audio) and my appetite for building teams and creating projects which I could share with others.
-I have formal education in Computer Music and Composition (Queens University, Belfast) and Economic Sciences (University of Valencia) but some of the best knowledge I earned, often came from collaborations with people and when required, charging batteries in solitude.
-My aim is to lead breakthroughs in the field of live game-audio which embraces many thrilling routes and sub-directions.
+I have formal education in Computer Music and Composition (MA and PhD at Queens University, Belfast, Northern Ireland) and Economic Sciences (5-year Bachelor degree at University of Valencia, Spain) but some of the best knowledge I earned, often came from collaborations with people and when required, "charging batteries" in solitude.

 ricardo.climent [A-T] googlemail [D-O-T] com